lswifty2017/beach-ballerinas/content/programs/galilee-catholic-primary-school.md

 title: Galilee Catholic Primary School
 location: Galilee Catholic Primary School, 60B Blair Street, North Bondi, NSW 2026
 description: >-
-  Come and join our awesome dance classes **EVERY MONDAY at 1.30pm**!
-Starting from 2nd of May through to 27th of June.

   No dance experience needed, open to all ages.
 Just bring lots of energy and happy faces.